Deutsche-Boerse-Risk/DAVe-StoreManager/docker/README.md

 # DAVe Store Manager Docker image

 **DAVe Store Manager** docker image allows DAVe Store Manager to be executed in Docker / Kubernetes.
-It contains an entrypoint which will take case of the configuration based on environment variables.
+It contains an entrypoint which will take care of the configuration based on environment variables.
 The different options are described below.

 ## Examples